Lee Woo-jung: Career as an unscripted show writer

 Happy Sunday: Are You Ready? aired from May 6, 2007, to July 29, 2007.
 Hosted by Kang Ho-dong, the cast included Lee Soo-geun, Eun Ji-won, Kim Jong-min, Noh Hong-chul, and Ji Sang-ryeol.
 The show revolved around the cast and special guests engaging in a variety of games.
 The initial episodes focused on games related to the Chinese language, while subsequent episodes featured physical and logic-based games.
 Unfortunately, due to poor ratings, Are You Ready? was discontinued after airing 12 episodes.

 Following the discontinuation of Are You Ready?
 Lee, Lee Myung-han, and Na Yeong-seok, created a replacement segment titled 2 Days & 1 Night.
 The initial cast included most of the members from Are You Ready?, such as Kang Ho-dong, Lee Soo-geun, Eun Ji-won, Kim Jong-min, Noh Hong-chul, and Ji Sang-ryeol.
 Later, Kim C, Lee Seung-gi, MC Mong, and Uhm Tae-woong joined the cast.
 2 Days & 1 Night revolutionized Korean reality programming by introducing the road trip format.
 The show featured a regular cast who embarked on trips to different towns across South Korea, spending one night and two days there.
 During these trips, they engaged in various activities such as games, camping, and sightseeing.

 They achieved a breakthrough with 1 Night 2 Days.
 The show gained immense popularity and became the highest-rated variety program on KBS, captivating audiences nationwide.
 It achieved a peak viewership rating of 40%.
 The show not only had a positive impact on the featured locations by boosting tourism, but it also garnered a massive fan base for its cast members and even the production crew.
 Na Young-seok, in particular, gained significant recognition as he frequently appeared onscreen during interactions with the cast.
 As a result, he became a well-known figure among Korean audiences, affectionately referred to as "Na PD".
 Lee received the Writer Award at the 2008 KBS Entertainment Awards for her work on the show.

-In December 2008, Lee stepped down from his role in the production of 2 Days & 1 Night.
-He then assumed the position of Happy Sunday's Team Leader (Producer).
+In December 2008, Lee stepped down from her role in the production of 2 Days & 1 Night.
+She then assumed the position of Happy Sunday's Team Leader (Producer).
 In 2009, Lee and creative producer Lee Myung-han collaborated on a new segment for Happy Sunday titled Qualifications of Men, with Shin Won-ho served as the director.'
 This variety show aired on KBS2 from March 29, 2009, to April 7, 2013.
 Subtitled as "101 Things a Man Must Do Before He Dies", the show featured a group of male celebrities with diverse ages and personalities.
 They undertook missions aimed at helping them become "real men".
 These missions encompassed a wide range of challenges, both physical and emotional.
 Throughout the show, the participants met various mentors from different fields, learning valuable skills along the way.